Having kids is expensive, so if parents can cut costs, they’ll likely do it. But is it possible to be a cheapskate extreme?

-This mom is a certified cheapskate
+Is this mom a cheapskate extreme?

 In the clip, Apple and her family are at a playground, and she sees a toy truck that has been abandoned.
 It’s full of leaves and debris, but she simply shakes it off, handing it to her daughter.